mohanadhammad/vim-conf/README.md

 # vim-conf
 This a - ready to use - configuration for vim to be used as an IDE

+## Prerequisits

+- Neovim version > 0.3.0
+- Clangd should be installed. (https://clangd.llvm.org/installation.html)
+    - Make sure its installed correctly by checking the version.
+    - This is necessary for coc-clangd to work proparly.

 ## Vim

 After cloning this repo to your machine, you will need to change paths in